-BUSINESS MANAGEMENT - PROJECT MANAGEMENT SPECIALIZATION -Associate of Applied Science
+BUSINESS MANAGEMENT - PROJECT MANAGEMENT SPECIALIZATION

-Program Coordination: The first two semesters of this program are similar to other business curricula, with the exception of four courses specifically associated with Project Management.
-Graduates will also be awarded the Career Studies Certificate in Project Management.
+Project Management is a rapidly growing field relevant to many business areas, including information technology, engineering, contracting, and the nonprofit sector.
+The first two semesters of the A.A.S. degree program are similar to other business curricula, with the exception of four courses specifically associated with Project Management.
+Degree completers will also be awarded the Career Studies Certificate in Project Management.
 DCC is accredited by Alpha Beta Gamma International Business Honor Society to initiate members into the honor society for business and related disciplines.
-For more information, visit http://www.abg.org.
+For more information, refer to www.abg.org.

-- 1. Utilize industry-standard computer software in business communication, e.g. word processing & presentation software. - 2.
-Perform and interpret business math, accounting, and business statistical calculations. - 3.
-Understand basic concepts associated with business ethics and the importance of developing and adhering to a strong set of generally accepted ethical principles. - 4.
-Demonstrate basic principles of human relationship skills used to successfully interrelate with customers, associates, employees, and superiors in a project management setting. - 5.
-Understand how the principles of basic economics (e.g. supply and demand, the American free enterprise system, etc.) apply to successful business management practices. - 6.
-Understand basic legal and regulatory requirements for business and industry. - 7.
-Recognize the features, advantages, and disadvantages of business ownership categories (proprietorship, partnership, corporation, etc.). - 8.
-Understand standard methods for interviewing, hiring, training, motivating, and supervising employees in a team-based environment. - 9.
-Plan, execute, and control projects according to Project Management Institute (PMI) Project Management Body of Knowledge (PMBOK) processes, tools, and techniques. - 10.
-Evaluate marketing strategies for successful products and services.
+- Utilize industry-standard computer software in business communication media, e.g. written reports and business plans using word processing software and presentations using presentation software; - 2.
+Perform and interpret business math, accounting, and business statistical calculations; - Understand the basic concepts associated with business ethics and the importance of developing and adhering to a strong set of generally-accepted ethical principles; - Demonstrate principles of human relationship skills used to successfully interrelate with customers, associates, employees, and superiors in a project management setting; - 5.
+Understand standard methods for training, motivating, and managing people in a team-based environment; - Plan, execute, and control projects according to Project Management Institute (PMI) Project Management Body of Knowledge (PMBOK) processes, tools, and techniques.